 - Increase the diesel surcharge for cars and plug-in hybrid electric cars.

 In 2025, a reduced additional tax liability percentage will still apply to fully electric cars.
-Employees pay 17% additional tax liability up to €30,000 of the catalogue value.
+Employees pay 17% additional tax liability up to €30,000 of the list price.
 For amounts above €30,000, the standard rate of 22% applies.
 For hydrogen cars and vehicles with integrated solar cells, 17% applies to the full catalogue value.

 This tax benefit will expire on 1 January 2026.
 For all new zero-emission cars registered from that date onwards, the standard additional tax liability percentage of 22% will apply, as for cars with CO₂ emissions.